 HRA - Tenants Environmental Project

-There is currently a Community Choices process which gives local people the chance to influence how money can be spent on environmental improvements across a number of locations in West Lothian.
+There Tenants Environmental Project process gives local people the chance to influence how money can be spent on environmental improvements across a number of locations in West Lothian.
 This will allow communities to put forward project ideas for areas of housing land, for example ideas could range from community gardens and grow your own spaces to improving hedging and open spaces.
-Initially the focus will be on areas of land around council owned housing areas in Blackburn, Whitburn & Bathgate.
-The first stage of the process runs from 2 August until 4 October when members of the public will be asked to submit their ideas which can then be considered for allocation of funds from the tenant's environmental improvement budget.
+The initial the focus was on areas of land around council owned housing areas in Blackburn, Whitburn & Bathgate.
+The first stage of the process ran from 2 August until 4 October when members of the public will be asked to submit their ideas which can then be considered for allocation of funds from the tenant's environmental improvement budget.

 Stage 1 - Accepting Projects (2 August 2021 to 1 November 2021)

 The programme will follow the Cyclical Maintenance Areas running order.
 Budgets will be the allocated for that programme year in the following order:

 - Bathgate, Blackburn and Whitburn - Process started 2 August 2021

 - Livingston South/North, East Livingston and East Calder - Will commence August 2022